imranraja85/global_request_id/README.md

 # GlobalRequestId

-GlobalRequestId makes your X-REQUEST-ID globally avaiable during your http request.
-This makes your request id accessible during the execution of your business logic which may be invoking another service where you need to pass in the request id
+GlobalRequestId is a rails gem that makes your correlation id (X-REQUEST-ID) globally avaiable during your entire http request.
+The primary use case this fulfills is this makes your correlation id known and accessible during the execution of your business logic.
+This is of particular importance when invoking services where you would like to forward the request id as a header to your other services for some distributed tracing goodness.

 ## Installation